buildpacks/spec/platform.md

 ## Stacks

-A **stack** is defined by a base run OCI image and a base build OCI image that are only updated with security patches.
-Stack images can be modified with mixins.
-For a given stack, a single stack ID designates the base run image, base build image, and all images derived from these images using mixins.
+A **stack** is a contract defined by a base run OCI image and a base build OCI image that are only updated with security patches.
+Stack images can be modified with mixins in order to make additive changes to the contract.

-A **mixin** is a named set of modifications that may be applied to a stack.
+A **mixin** is a named set of additions to a stack that avoid changing the behavior of buildpacks or apps that do not depend on the mixin.

 A **launch layer** refers to a layer in the app OCI image created from a  `<layers>/<layer>` directory as specified in the [Buildpack Interface Specification](buildpack.md).